glanzkaiser/glanzshamzs/MPI/Readme.md

 # Compiler Wrappers
 mpicc (and similarly mpic++, mpif90, etc.) is a program that wraps over an existing compiler to set the necessary command-line flags when compiling code that uses MPI.
 Typically, it adds a few flags that enable the code to be the compiled and linked against the MPI library.

+# MPI Configuration in GFreya OS

+To get the list of compiler/ linker flags to put into, type

+                mpiCC --showme:compile
+                mpiCC --showme:link

+Set the Environment variables:
+1. Add ../openmpi/lib to LD_LIBRARY_PATH
+2. Add ../openmpi/bin to PATH

+Where [../openmpi/] is your openMPI install directory

+#### Check that your system didn't come with another OpenMPI already installed.
+If so, you may accidentally be mixing and matching two different versions.
+For example those who install OpenFOAM-9 will have OpenMPI-2.1.1 in the ThirdParty-9 ./Allwmake, thus you need to set the path to this OpenMPI instead of using the OpenMPI of the newest version (as of May 30th 2022 it is OpenMPI-4.1.4)

 # Run the Hello World
 There are two examples here: